jeff-hykin/tamu_csce_635_labs/lab1/instructions/week1.md

                 - Try switching the camera toggle, and follow the instructions in the log
                 - Now that both sites are approved, you should be able to click the "Connect to ROSbridge Server"
         5. In a third terminal start rviz `run/3_move_it`
         6. In a fourth terminal run the python code.
-Either `run/4_python` or run `. ./.env && python ./main/python/main.py`
+Either `run/4_python` or run `. ./.env && python3 ./main/python/main.py`
         7. The default python code should print out stuff about the incoming audio/video data
         8. If you edit the python code (the "when_video_chunk_received" and "when_audio_chunk_received" in `main/python/main.py`), you should be able to use `Robot.move_towards_positions()` to make the robot in rviz move around.
 - Tasks